AUSTRALIAN MADE

 • Be prepared.
 If you need to leave your cat for an extended period of time, make sure you leave them with someone your cat is familiar with and leave toys/blankets that are familiar to them if you need to have them stay somewhere else while you’re gone.

 • Take your cat to regular vet check-ups.
-If you just adopted a cat with a history of trauma, if you have a senior cat or an overweight cat, make sure you come into every appointment, as scheduled.
+If you just adopted a cat with a history of trauma, if you have a senior cat or an overweight cat, make sure you come into every appointment as scheduled.
 Having an expert assess their behaviour and keep their health in check frequently will help you deal with cat anxiety promptly.

 • Provide your cat with the right nutrition.
 Just like in humans, nutrition plays a key role in your cat’s overall mental and emotional health.
-Providing a healthy, balanced diet and boosting that diet with the right cat supplements for anxiety can help your cat become calmer and less stressed.
+Providing a healthy, balanced diet and boosting that diet with the right cat supplements for anxiety may help your cat become calmer and less stressed.

 • Give your cat lots of opportunities for playtime and socialisation.
 An overly-isolated cat is an anxious cat.
 So to keep you and your cat happy, make sure you provide them with space to move, a loving family to take care of them and cat play dates with other cats or pets.
 But during these socialisation sessions, make sure you avoid catfights and any stressful experiences.